 From 6 April 2017 if you’ve collected contactless donations you’ll need to keep the records produced by the contactless terminal.

 You should keep records of any small donations you’ve collected for 6 years from the end of the tax year to which they relate.

 Some of the rules on keeping records of small donations collected during charitable events in community buildings have changed.

 From 6 April 2017, if you choose to claim on amounts collected in the same Local Authority area as your community building, you should record:

 - the address and postcode of the community building

-- the type of charitable activity
+- the date of each collection

-How to make a claim
+How to make a claim under GASDS

 You may need: